What is CCPA Compliance?

 Data privacy will be the major defining characteristic between winners and losers across industries, especially as regulations continue to become forcing functions that demand and require companies to take better control of consumer data.

-Delphix is a DataOps platform that performs end-to-end data masking and secures sensitive information before it’s ever shared across an organization or accessed by outsiders.
+Delphix is an API-first data platform that performs end-to-end data masking and secures sensitive information before it’s ever shared across an organization or accessed by outsiders.
 The platform automatically detects confidential information, irreversibly masks data values, then generates reports and alerts to ensure that all sensitive data has been masked.

 Delphix also masks consistently across heterogeneous data sources, so data is masked the same way across different tables and databases.
 Seven out-of-the-box algorithms are available to mask everything from names and social security numbers to images and text fields, and additional algorithms can be configured or customized to match specific security policies.

 Data privacy and security will be the primary focus on every organization’s agenda in 2020 and beyond, so it’s critical to act now as regulators aggressively prepare to crack down on the largest and most comprehensive privacy and data security law in the country.

 Protecting your data is equivalent to protecting your customers.
 Download this ebook to get the specifics on what type of data is protected under GDPR, CCPA, PCI, LGDP, HIPAA and more.